brfc/haros_safe_plugin/README.md

 ### Requirements

-Before using the plugin, it's required to install [HAROS](https://github.com/git-afsantos/haros) and its plugins.
+Before using the plugin, it's required to install [HAROS](https://github.com/git-afsantos/haros) and its standard plugins.
-Afterthat, just clone the repository and execute the following commands:
+Afterwards, just clone the repository and execute the following commands:

 ```bash
 git clone https://github.com/brfc/haros_plugin_mc.git